Picking Cotton

+Plot summary

 The story begins with a detailed description of working conditions during the cotton-picking season, on Donnie Williams' 500 acre farm.
 Workers prefer the Williamses to other farmers, despite the fact that they pay thirty five cents for hundred pounds while other farmers may offer forty or even fifty cents; this, because the Williamses are unique in offering at dinner "a free, good sized watermelon, for every man, woman and child"—an obvious attraction to those having to do hard work under the hot sun.

 Both whites and blacks are employed on the Williams Farm, with no segregation or discrimination.
 Early every morning, workers flock to the Williams Farm—with the composition of the work-force changing from day to day, since some workers also have their own small plots, and others are itinerant workers moving through the countryside.
 Donnie Williams prefers his hired hands to work in pairs, since big crowds of workers tend to waste time gossiping and telling jokes rather than working.

 On some occasions Harry, the narrator, was paired off with an African American named Sonny.
 He welcomed such occasions since Sonny worked as a houseboy to Mrs. Williams and could tell a lot of interesting gossip.